IceBerge421/markdown-cv/index.md

 ## About

-Assistant Professor of Experimental Game Design in the Media & Technology Studies Program at the University of Alberta.
-Award-winning game designer studying the so-called "unplayable."
-Work can be found in *Game Studies,* *New Media & Society,* *Feminist Media Studies* and the proceedings of DiGRA, ICIDS, and elsewhere.
+Dr. Persephone Blue (PB) Berge is an Assistant Professor of Experimental Game Design in the Media & Technology Studies Program at the University of Alberta.
+She is an award-winning game designer studying the so-called "unplayable."
+Their work can be found in *Game Studies,* *New Media & Society,* *Feminist Media Studies* and the proceedings of DiGRA, ICIDS, and elsewhere.

+*In publications, Dr. Berge's name has been stylized both as "PS Berge" and "PB Berge."*

 <div id="printPageButton">